MicrosoftDocs/PowerShell-Docs/developer/hosting/host03-sample.md

     /// A helper class that builds and executes a pipeline that writes to the
     /// default output path.
 Any exceptions that are thrown are just passed to
     /// the caller.
-Since all output goes to the default outter, this method()
+Since all output goes to the default outputter, this method()
     /// won't return anything.
     /// param name="cmd"; The script to run.
     /// param name="input";Any input arguments to pass to the script.
 If null